am8850/azure-docs/APP-SERVICES.md

 Topics:

 - App Service Environments
+  - Hardware and network isolation (Good for very strick compliance such as banking and Federal)
 - Networking:
   - Premium plans and accessing resources on a VNET or with Private Link
   - Connecting to on-prem resources with Hybrid connections